 From the capital of astronomy at Coonabarabran to Outback stargazing at Broken Hill, here are 10 out-of-this-world astro-experiences in NSW.

-- Marvel at the world’s largest virtual solar system drive, a daytime experience featuring 3D planet models along prescribed routes, imitating a scale model of the solar system.
-There are five drives, departing from Dubbo, Birriwa, Merriwa, Tamworth and Bellata, finishing at Siding Spring Observatory (standing in for the Sun).
+Marvel at the world’s largest virtual solar system drive, a daytime experience featuring 3D planet models along prescribed routes, imitating a scale model of the solar system.
+There are five drives, departing from Dubbo, Birriwa, Merriwa, Tamworth and Bellata, finishing at Siding Spring Observatory, aka the Sun.

-- The vast desert plains of Outback NSW provide the perfect blank canvas for stargazing.
+The vast desert plains of Outback NSW provide the perfect blank canvas for stargazing.
 Outback Astronomy in Broken Hill offers nightly tours (weather dependent) for novice stargazers.
-The 60min tour gives participants an introduction to famous stars, constellations and nebulae during a virtual ‘cruise’ across the Milky Way.
+The 60-minute tour gives participants an introduction to famous stars, constellations and nebulae during a virtual ‘cruise’ across the Milky Way.